ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/jekyll_localhost_mac.md

 ---
-topic: "Jekyll on localhost: MacOS"
+topic: "Jekyll: Running on localhost for MacOS"
 desc: "How to run Jekyll on localhost on a Mac (install rvm, etc.)"
+category_prefix: "Jekyll: "
+indent: true
 ---

 # Short version